 The U.S. Environmental Protection Agency awarded the Princeton Plasma Physics Laboratory with the Federal Green Challenge Region 2 Award in Waste Management on July 12.
 The laboratory was able to divert 3,766 tons of waste from landfills, increase its recycling rate by 13 percent, and save about a quarter million dollars in

-The award is part of the EPA’s larger Sustainable Materials Management (SMM) program, which challenges federal facilities throughout the country, like the PPPL, to demonstrate environmental stewardship by annually reducing waste, purchasing environmentally safer products, and reducing their overall carbon footprint.
-The EPA also participates in this program, offering a 'lead by example' attitude in environmental care.
-This is reassuring to environmentalists, especially in the midst of the current administration’s proposals to cut programs which, redundant or not, are responsible for maintaining the delicate state of our global ecosystem.
+The award is part of the EPA’s larger Sustainable Materials Management program, which challenges federal facilities throughout the country, like PPPL, to demonstrate environmental stewardship by annually reducing waste, purchasing environmentally safer products, and reducing overall carbon footprint.
+The EPA also participates in this program, offering a "lead by example" attitude in environmental care.
+This is reassuring to environmentalists, especially in the midst of the current administration’s proposals to cut programs, which, redundant or not, are responsible for maintaining the delicate state of our global ecosystem.

 PPPL's current goal is to minimize the cost of fusion, a nuclear process which can safely power businesses and homes.
 Nuclear fusion naturally takes place in the core of our sun and the cores of similar stars where the environment is just right to bind nuclei together and release incredible amounts of energy.
 Harnessing this process is challenging, and bringing it down to be cost effective is even more so.
 Supplying fusion energy to the grids of existing energy infrastructure would provide clean energy to power cities with ease.